shibusa/cluster/README.md

 ```

 # Usage
-1. Create a file(s) with the respective clustername in the same directory as 'cluster'.
+1. Template file(s) - Create a file(s) with the respective clustername in the same directory as 'cluster'.
 The file should contain standard Cisco IOS formatting with "version #" on the top and "end" at the bottom.
+Commands can be written as normal any.
+Reusable parts of the template can be denoted in brackets.

 Example:
 Filename: basiccluster